Countless Childhood Dreams Saved

 Kennedy officially became cancer free in January.
-She comes back to UMCH periodically to meet with Dr. Baker-Smith, and she is a lifelong patient in the oncology follow-up program.
+She comes back to UMCH periodically to meet with the cardiology team, and she is a lifelong patient in the oncology follow-up program.
 Her cells are currently being used in a UMCH study to understand the progression of her rare type of tumor.

 Most importantly, she’s back to being a regular kid: she enjoys being active with swimming, soccer, and dancing!

 Are you looking for a pediatric specialist?
 Call the UM Children’s Hospital at 410-328-5887.